Catanduanes: Government

 Catanduanes was historically a part of the Albay province.
-On October 26, 1945, it was separated from Albay and was declared an island-province throughf Commonwealth Act No. 687.
+On October 26, 1945, it was separated from Albay and was declared an island-province through Commonwealth Act No. 687.

-When the island was still in transition to becoming a full-pledge province, it was headed by Lt.
+When the island was still in transition to becoming a full-fledged province, it was headed by Lt.
 Governor Felipe Olesco Usero.

 Gubernatorial elections for Catanduanes started in 1948.
 The People Power Revolution in February 1986 ushered in new leadership.
 Former Ambassador Leandro I. Verceles Sr. was appointed Governor of the province.
 In 1988, Governor Leandro I. Verceles Sr. ran for Governor and won the election.
 His term ended in 1992 when lost to Governor Rosalie A. Estacio.
 After Governor Estacio, Governor Severo C. Alcantara became the governor of the province in 1995.
 Gov. Alcantara did not run for re-election due to failing health.
 In 1998 Governor Hector S. Sanchez won the election.
 Governor Sanchez ran for re-election but lost to Governor Leandro B. Verceles Jr who became governor for two successive terms.

-In the 2007 elections, Gov. Verceles ran again for his third and last term for governor but lost to Governor Joseph C. Cua, who became governor from 2007 to 2013 for two successive terms but lost to Gov. Araceli B. Wong in the May 2013 election.
-In the May 2016 election, Gov. Cely Wong's son Jardin Brian Wong lost to Governor Joseph Cua in his reelection bid as governor of the province.
+In the 2007 elections, Verceles ran again for his third and last term for governor.
+He lost to Joseph C. Cua, who became governor from 2007 to 2013 for two successive terms.
+Cua then lost to Araceli B. Wong in the 2013 elections.
+In the 2016 elections, Araceli Wong's son Jardin Brian Wong lost to reelectionist Joseph Cua in his reelection bid as governor of the province.